turingschool/mod-0-curriculum/shared/github.md

 ## Practice

-Complete the following exercises to get practice and demonstrate your ability to use Git and GitHub.
+Complete the following exercise to get practice and demonstrate your ability to use Git and GitHub.

 <div class="s-card">
-  <h3>Challenge 1: Git & GitHub Workflow</h3>
+  <h3>Git & GitHub Workflow</h3>
-  <p>One student will Drive while other students are randomly selected to Navigate for each task.</p>
+  <p>Follow the steps below to practice connecting a local repository to a remote repository.</p>
   <ul>
     <li>Create a local repository.</li>
     <li>Create a GitHub repository.</li>